senbet22/FED1-javascript-1/README.md

 ## Credits:

 ## Recources
-I had just come back from  backpacking trip in Asia, so the color choices were inspired from that, also used my own images in About us Page.
+I had just come back from  backpacking trip in Asia, so the color choices were inspired from that, also used my own images in About Page.